baidu-research/hydra-gocean/xcore/README.md

 ## Multimedia
-The Multimedia is a collection of low-level software that support flexible application development, which enables flexibility by providing better control over the underlying hardware blocks.
+The Multimedia is a collection of low-level software that support flexible application development.